 We’re sharing our soft and romantic farmhouse Christmas home tour today, so come on in!

-Without fail, every single time, I feel all giddy inside thinking about how truly different our lives are this year than last.
+Without fail, every single time, I feel giddy inside thinking about how truly different our lives are one year after S’s accident.

-I know how hard it can be when you’re going through something incredibly difficult to not only see the beauty happening around you but also to believe hope can be found around every corner.
+I know it can be hard when you’re going through something difficult to see the beauty happening around you and to believe hope can be found around every corner.

 Especially, at Christmas time.

-Because the truth is when you’re going through something difficult, you’re basically just doing your best to get through it all in one piece.
+Because the truth is when you’re going through something, you’re just doing your best to get through it all in one piece, you know?

-I can literally remember wondering if I should even bother decorating for Christmas last year.
-Between the surgery, the numerous doctors’ appointments, the daily medical care and trying to balance life – I didn’t know if I could add more one thing to my plate.
+Between the surgery, the numerous doctors’ appointments, the daily medical care, and trying to balance life – I didn’t know if I could add more one thing to my plate.

 It was almost dark when she looked at me and said, “This is a huge ask.
 I know it is.
 I don’t even know how we’re going to pull it off.
 But is there any way you could take me to see the Christmas lights?”